Safeguarding, Online Safety Support, Well-being & Mental Health support (including Early Help)

 Classrooms have a worry box that is regularly checked by teacher.

-Children and families can also see Mrs Rawlings, our SENDco who is in school every Wednesday.
+Children and families can also see Mrs Atkinson, our SENDco who is in school every Wednesday.

 If we cannot help you directly, we will try to sign post you to an agency who can.